 The opportunity introduced in June 2009, for certain DB pension plans to elect temporary solvency funding relief measures, has now ended.
 Three funding relief options were available for only the first filed valuation report with a valuation date on or after September 30, 2008 and before September 30, 2011:

-- Deferral of special payments for any new going concern unfunded liability or solvency deficiency for up to twelve months;
+- Deferral of the start special payments required to liquidate a new going concern unfunded liability or new solvency deficiency for up to twelve months;

 - Consolidation of existing solvency special payments into a new five years payment schedule commencing on the valuation date of the solvency relief report; and

-- Amortization of a new solvency deficiency over a period of up to ten years, instead of the current five years (with member consent).
+- Extension of the period for liquidating a new solvency deficiency from five years to a maximum of ten years (with member consent).